CallumM1999/Eleganta/DOCUMENTATION.md

 ## Model

-When creating a model, it shoud extend the BaseModel class.
+When creating a model, it should extend the BaseModel class.
 Within a model, you can create methods that interact with the database.

     namespace Model;